 It may be a natural reaction to run up to your spouse and give them a kiss, especially if you’re unable to see them on a regular basis.
-Unfortunately, if they’re in uniform they could face penalties.
-In fact, there are quite a few etiquette rules when a service member is in uniform that spouses may be interested to know.
+Unfortunately, if they’re in uniform, they could face penalties.
+In fact, there are quite a few etiquette rules when a service member is in uniform that spouses should know.

-Every military branch and installation is different, so some rules may be altered or vary in the level of enforcement, but here are 11 common regulations:
+Every military branch and installation is different, so some rules may be altered or vary in the level of enforcement, but here are some common regulations.

-Because members are required to maintain professionalism in uniform, PDA is typically frowned upon except in certain situations.
+Because members are required to maintain professionalism in uniform, personal displays of affection are typically frowned upon except in certain situations.
 For instance, moderate kissing and hugging is acceptable when there’s a homecoming or deployment.
-Even if it wasn’t allowed during homecoming, I know no one would be able to enforce it!

 Regarding your spouse’s hands, there are a few things you should know:

-Handholding: Military personnel are not allowed to hold hands while in uniform.
-Males may escort women, or help the elderly but affectionate handholding is a no-no. Some spouses have mentioned locking elbows with your spouse is an acceptable practice, so check with your specific command to determine your installation’s rules.
+- Holding Hands: Military personnel are not allowed to hold hands while in uniform.
+Males may escort women or help the elderly, but affectionate hand holding is a no-no. Some spouses have mentioned locking elbows with your spouse is an acceptable practice, so check with your specific command to determine your installation’s rules.

 Walking is not a complicated task, but service members in uniform have to pay special attention to a few rules.

-Cell Phone: One wife posted to a discussion on MilSpouse about her surprise when her husband said he couldn’t call her on the phone because he couldn’t stand still.
-Then she learned he was simply following a “no walk and talk” cell phone rule.
+- Cellphones: One wife posted to a discussion on MilSpouse about her surprise when her husband said he couldn’t call her on the phone because he couldn’t stand still.
+Then she learned he was simply following a “no walk and talk” cellphone rule.

 Some rules are not always clear or enforced, while others are more of community-enforced guidelines.
 Here are some to consider: